George Darouze

 Darouze immigrated from Lebanon in 1990, settling in the community of Greely, Ontario in Osgoode Township, which would be amalgamated into Ottawa in 2001.

-Darouze graduated from Lebanese Academy of Fine Arts with a degree in Telecommunications.
+Darouze graduated from the Lebanese Academy of Fine Arts with a degree in Telecommunications.
 After moving to Canada, he worked in a number of odd-jobs such as busboy, baker, dishwasher and fast food employee before purchasing a pizzeria.
 Later, he became a sales representative for a Bell Mobility dealer, which led him to work in a number of managerial positions for various telecommunications companies.
 He speaks English, French and Arabic.
 He is the former president of the Ottawa-Carleton Snowmobile Trail Club.

 Darouze has supported Conservative Member of Parliament Pierre Poilievre, as well as the previous councillor for Osgoode Ward, Doug Thompson.

 Darouze, along with Laura Dudas and Matthew Luloff was appointed as a deputy mayor of the city in December 2018.

 In 2020, Darouze was caught texting while driving while livestreaming as part of a virtual meeting of the city's audit committee.
 Darouze indicated he had done so "inadvertently."
 He has since apologized.

 In 2022, Darouze won re-election as the representative for Osgoode Ward 20.
 He won the election by a margin of approximately 200 votes, securing a third term on Ottawa's city council.

+On November 9, 2024, Darouze announced he was running for the Ontario Progressive Conservative Party nomination for the riding of Carleton ahead of the Next Ontario general election.
+On December 8, 2024, the Ontario Progressive Conservative Party announced Darouze as their candidate for the riding of Carleton.
+Darouze won the nomination contest with 96% of the vote, defeating Ottawa-Carleton District School Board trustee and former 2021 Conservative candidate for Ottawa West—Nepean Jennifer Jennekens.

+2022-2026 Term of Council

+Darouze has spoken out against the Vacant Unit Tax in Ottawa on multiple occasions, including trying to repeal the Vacant Unit Tax in August 2023, and proposing changes that exempted certain rural properties, as well as providing opportunities for additional case-specific exemptions.

+Darouze has pushed for further enhancements to the rural economy in Ottawa, moving a motion to include the rural and agricultural sector within the strategic priorities of the City's Economic Development Strategy and Action Plan.

+Darouze spoke out against a lowering of the curbside waste collection limit in 2023, acknowledging concerns from rural residents with respect to the potential for an increase in illegal dumping.

+Darouze spoke out and voted against deferral of works related to the widening of the Airport Parkway, citing the fact that this highway is one of the first impressions that visitors to the City of Ottawa will have upon arrival at the Ottawa Airport in the City's south end.

+Darouze provided a direction to City staff in October 2024 to conduct a fulsome review of rural villages in 2025 and provide recommendations for growth opportunities in smaller and mid-size villages, in order to prevent stagnation of housing development and services.